bhisaac/5eFP/5eFP-SRD.md

 _Prerequisite: Proficiency with light armor_

 You gain proficiency with medium armor and shields.
 Increase your maximum DEX bonus allowed while wearing medium armor by +1.
-Medium armor no longer imposes disadvantage on Performance checks.
+Medium armor no longer imposes disadvantage on DEX checks.

 ## Armor Training (Light)